min2ha/ukwa-site/content/target/16805/index.en.md

   "subject": "UK General Election 2015"
 }

-# National Union of Students (NUS): New deal for the next generation

 The National Union of Students (NUS) is a voluntary membership organisation which makes a real difference to the lives of students and its member students' unions.
 NUS champions students to shape the future of education – and create a better world.
 We promote, defend and extend student rights.